leonstel/leonstel.github.io/drafts/gmap3.md

 Important thing to notice:
-In the `changedButWaitFor()` a property will be checked on existence with `filter( (val: any) => !!val)` The following statements are true on the sample state
+In the `changedButWaitFor()` a property will be checked on existence with `filter( (val: any) => !!val)` The following statements are correct on the sample state

 <sub>In current state prop2 is undefined and mapInit is boolean</sub>
 `!!this.state.prop1 === true`